Please read the information below which gives details of Pupil Premium.

 How do I know if my child is eligible for Pupil Premium?

 The method used by the government for deciding which children are eligible for Pupil Premium will be those pupils on the January School Census who have been eligible for Free School Meal (FSM) in the last six years.
-This is for children in Foundation Stage 2 through to Year 6.
+This is for children in Reception through to Year 6.
 However, the government now offers funding for children in Nursery.
-This is not EVER6 funding and will need to be re-applied for when your child enters Foundation Stage 2.
+This is not EVER6 funding and will need to be re-applied for when your child enters Reception.

 Children who have been looked after, in care, continuously for more than one day will also attract Pupil Premium